Montana WWAMI

 • Bozeman

 Students are guaranteed at least 24 weeks at their track site.
-Dr. Mike Geurin in Billings, Dr. Chris Jons in Missoula and Dr. Leslee Kane in Bozeman are the track directors, as well as teaching physicians in their communities, and provide direct support and oversight of track and clerkship activities.
+Dr. Amy Solomon in Billings, Dr. Chris Jons in Missoula and Dr. Julie Topping in Bozeman are the track directors, as well as teaching physicians in their communities, and provide direct support and oversight of track and clerkship activities.

 In Montana, there are two track options for students:

-• Patient Care Phase Track: Students can choose a Patient Care track in their third year where they will spend most of their third year (at least 24 weeks out of 36 weeks) in either Billings (the Billings Track), Bozeman (the Bozeman Track) or Missoula (the Missoula Track).
+• Patient Care Phase Track: Students can choose a Patient Care track in their third year where they will spend much of their third year in either Billings (the Billings Track), Bozeman (the Bozeman Track) or Missoula (the Missoula Track).

-• Explore & Focus Phase Track: Students can choose an Explore & Focus track where they will spend a good portion of their fourth year (at least 12 weeks) in Montana.
+• Explore & Focus Phase Track: Students can choose an Explore & Focus track where they will spend a good portion of their fourth year in Montana.
 They do not specify a community, but students are able to request multiple clerkships in a community in Montana to spend more time there.

 Billings Track